usatie/csc746_high_performance_computing/README.md

 Then, when you run your job, srun will map MPI ranks to the different nodes in round-robin fashion.

 To run N-way parallel on P nodes:
-    'srun -n N ./mpi_2dmesh'
+    `srun -n N ./mpi_2dmesh`

 ## Running the code via the sbatch queue

-Located inside the scripts subdirectory is a 'run_script.sh' file that you may use to submit a batch job.
+Located inside the scripts subdirectory is a `run_script.sh` file that you may use to submit a batch job.
 The script will iterate over a number of levels of concurrency and over the 3 potential domain decomposition strategies.

-To submit a batch job, make sure your current working directory is the 'mpi_2dmesh_harness_instructional/build' subdirectory, then do the job submission as follows
+To submit a batch job, make sure your current working directory is the `mpi_2dmesh_harness_instructional/build` subdirectory, then do the job submission as follows
-     'sbatch ../scripts/run_script.sh ./mpi_2dmesh'
+     `sbatch ../scripts/run_script.sh ./mpi_2dmesh`

 The SLURM batch system will create a logfile in your build directory named something like 'slurm-XXXXX.out" where XXXXX is the job number. stderr and stdout from your code and any other system messages from the